MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/applocker/design/applocker-policies-design-guide/Plan-for-AppLocker-Policy-Management.md

 -   How will the support department resolve application control issues between the end user and those who maintain the AppLocker rules?

-**End\-user support**
+**End-user support**

-Because AppLocker is preventing unapproved applications from running, it is important that your organization carefully plan how to provide end\-user support.
+Because AppLocker is preventing unapproved applications from running, it is important that your organization carefully plan how to provide end-user support.
 Considerations include:

 -   Do you want to use an intranet site as a first line of support for users who have tried to run a blocked application?